matheusrosendo/TokenizationLabMintableToken/README.md

 ## How to deploy and run on ganache
 * start ganache.
-* run truffle tests: truffle test --network ganache
+* in main folder run truffle tests: `truffle test --network ganache`
-* migrate smart contracts to Ganache: truffle migrate --reset --network ganache
+* migrate smart contracts to Ganache: `truffle migrate --reset --network ganache`
-* in client folder: npm start
+* in client folder: `npm start`
 * add your local ganache network on metamask and connect to it
 * change account on metamask to your deploy account (mnemonic informed on .env)
 * refresh page (default is localhost:3000)

 ## How to deploy and run on testnet ropsten using infura
 * create a project in Infura, copy address of ropsten and goerli urls and paste it on .env file
-* run truffle tests: truffle test --network ropsten_infura
+* in main folder run truffle tests: `truffle test --network ropsten_infura`
-* migrate smart contracts to Ropsten testnet: truffle migrate --reset --network ropsten_infura
+* migrate smart contracts to Ropsten testnet: `truffle migrate --reset --network ropsten_infura`
-* in client folder: npm start
+* in client folder: `npm start`
 * change metamask network to Ropsten and connect to it
 * change account on metamask to your deploy account (mnemonic informed on .env)